spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/3-configure-data-mapping-between-akeneo-and-sccos.md

 1. In *Spryker HTTP client*, select the client you created at step [Connect SCCOS with the Middleware Powered by Alumio platform](#2-connect-sccos-with-the-middleware-powered-by-alumio-platform).
 2. In *Root category name*, enter the root category name as you have it in SCCOS.
 For information about the categories in SCCOS, see [Category Management feature overview](/docs/pbc/all/product-information-management/202307.0/base-shop/feature-overviews/category-management-feature-overview.html).
 3. In *Category template name*, enter the name of the category template in SCCOS where the product has to be imported.
-For information about the default category templates in SCCOS, see /docs/pbc/all/product-information-management/{{page.version}}/base-shop/manage-in-the-back-office/categories/create-categories.html#reference-information-template).
+For information about the default category templates in SCCOS, see [Reference information: template](/docs/pbc/all/product-information-management/{{page.version}}/base-shop/manage-in-the-back-office/categories/create-categories.html#reference-information-template).
 4. Optional: To mark the product as active, check *Is product active*.
 5. Optional: To mark the product as splittable, check *Is product splittable*.
 4. Optional: To update prices in SCCOS with those from Akeneo, check *Update price*.